 Types of BPO Services

-BPO is generally classified into four types, depending on the service the contractor provides.
+BPO is generally classified into four types, depending on the services the contractor provides.

 KPO (Knowledge Process Outsourcing)